 There are a few ways to plan your trip, whether you use our online Trip Planner, check out our Maps & Schedules, download the Transloc Rider app to see your bus in real time, pick up route brochures at area transit centers or request copies by calling 919-485-RIDE (7433).
 No matter what you want to do, our online Ride Guide is a great place to start!

 If you live or work in Wake, Durham or Orange counties and use the bus, share a ride or use an active commute, we can help if you need to get home in a hurry with the FREE Emergency Ride Home program.
 Registering is easy, and the ride is free.
 On the day you used a smart commute, the ERH is available when:

 - You or an immediate family member gets sick or has a severe crisis.

 - Your carpool driver has to leave unexpectedly early or stay late.

 - You must work unscheduled overtime.

-Sometimes the bus won't work for you.
-That doesn't mean you're stuck.
-ShareTheRideNC.org is a rideshare-matching service.
-Register, look for potential vanpool or carpool partners, and make a new friend.
+Sometimes the bus won't work for you, but that doesn't mean you're stuck.
+ShareTheRideNC.org is a rideshare-matching service - register, look for potential vanpool or carpool partners and make a new friend.